Frequently Asked Questions

 What is included in my international tuition?

-International tuition generally includes tuition, room and board, transportation, all meals including a 1,000 dollar cafeteria meal plan for school lunches, insurance, all course fees, the cost of many student life activities, and access to the ESL program.
+International tuition generally includes tuition, room and board, transportation, all meals including school lunches in the school cafeteria, insurance, all course fees, the cost of many student life activities, and access to the ESL program.

 When is international tuition due?

 A 5,000 USD non-refundable tuition deposit ($10,000 USD for students applying from Mainland China) is due within 2 weeks of receiving your admissions decision.
 The remainder of tuition is due July 1st.